mrajashree/HW4/README.md

 docker-compose up -d
 sudo docker run -it --link redis_ambassador_client:redis --name redis_client relateiq/redis-cli
 ```
+Both docker-compose.yml files are given in the ambassador folder of the repo
 * Four containers on two different hosts are running
 * Now, set/get operations can be performed.
 This is shown in the screencast.